 As discussed later in this section, the RSA crosses through several groundwater basins, including the Kern County Subbasin in the San Joaquin Valley Groundwater Basin, the Tehachapi Valley West Groundwater Basin, the Tehachapi Valley East Groundwater Basin, the Fremont Valley Groundwater Basin, and the Antelope Valley Groundwater Basin.
-SGMA requires the formation of local GSAs, which are required to adopt GSPs to manage the sustainability of groundwater basins.
-The Tehachapi Valley West Groundwater Basin, the Tehachapi Valley East Groundwater Basin, the Fremont Valley Groundwater Basin, and the Antelope Valley Groundwater Basin are identified by the Department of Water Resources as very low- or low-priority basins; therefore, development of a GSP is not required.
+SGMA requires the formation of local GSAs, which are required to adopt GSPs to manage the sustainability of groundwater Basin, the Tehachapi Valley West Groundwater Basin, and the Antelope Valley Groundwater Basin are identified by the Tehachapi Valley Groundwater Basin, and the Antelope Valley Groundwater Basin are identified by the Department of Water Resources as very low- or low-priority basins; therefore, development of a GSP is not required.
 However, the Kern County Subbasin is identified as a high-priority basin, therefore, implementation of a GSP is required.
 The portion of the RSA that overlaps with the Kern County Subbasin is managed by the Kern Groundwater Authority GSA and the Kern River GSA.
-Both the Kern Groundwater Authority GSA and Kern River GSA are composed of various cities, water districts, and regulatory agencies.
-The Kern County Subbasin GSP was completed in January 2020 and circulated for a 75-day public review period, which concluded on June 3, 2020.
+Both the Kern Groundwater Authority GSA and the Kern River GSA are composed of various cities, water districts, and regulatory agencies.
+The Kern County Subbasin GSPs are not currently available and are due to the Department of Water Resources by January 31, 2020.